 Her pamphlet of poems about lust, love and sexual politics ‘A warm and snouting thing‘ was published by The Emma Press in September 2019.
-You can read a few poems from it on The Emma Press website and several short reviews of it on the Sphinx Review, London Grip and Sabotage Review websites.
+You can read a few poems from it on The Emma Press website and reviews of it on the Sphinx Review, London Grip and Sabotage Review websites.

 ‘A Warm and Snouting Thing’ is by turns funny, sad, mildly self-absorbed and self-criticising.
 The title comes from a poem called ‘There is a thing’, which does a good job of summing up her endearing, vulnerable, strong-willed aesthetic […] Herdman is a poet who really notices things, and whose poems display an infectious zeal for life. […] her writing is limpid and memorable.
 (Rory Waterman, PN Review 252)